Dan Perlman

 Dan Perlman is an American writer, director, comedian, and actor.
-He is best known as the co-creator, writer, and star of the Showtime comedy series, Flatbush Misdemeanors (2021–2022).
+He is best known as the co-creator, writer, and star of the Showtime comedy series Flatbush Misdemeanors (2021–2022).

 Early life and education

 Perlman was born and raised in New York City.
 He attended Northwestern University, where he graduated from their School of Education & Social Policy in 2012.
 In college, Perlman worked as a tutor and wrote and produced short comedy sketches.

 He also completed independent studies with SESP professor Dan Lewis, researching and writing about suburban homelessness.

+Career

-Early work
+Stand-up & early work

 During this time, he started stand-up comedy in Chicago, where he "felt more comfortable failing when nobody I knew was within a thousand miles...
 That was very freeing.
 And I could sort of get better and get comfortable that way."

 After graduation, Perlman moved back to New York, where he started doing open mics in 2013.
 He began as an intern on SiriusXM's Ron & Fez, while starting out in stand-up.
 He continued to work for Ron Bennington as a writer-producer for SiriusXM's Bennington.

 In 2016, Perlman co-created and wrote the animated pilot, That's My Bus!, which was ordered by Fox.
 The project was not ordered to series, but Perlman remarked the process "gave me more motivation and direction...
 If/when I'm fortunate to be in a spot like that again, I'll have gone through all of the steps before, so I'll keep getting better at that side of it.

 Perlman was chosen as one of the New Faces of Comedy for the 2018 Just For Laughs Festival in Montreal.
-He released his debut stand-up album, Emergency Contact, for free on his YouTube channel.
+He released his debut stand-up album Emergency Contact, for free on his YouTube channel.
+Perlman was featured on Comedy Central's Stand-Up Featuring series.

 Bret Raybould from Pipeline Artists wrote that Perlman developed a reputation as "one of the most respected comics within the city."

 In 2020, Perlman made regular guest appearances on SiriusXM's You Up?
 With Nikki Glaser.
-He acted in multiple episodes of the The Iliza Shlesinger Sketch Show on Netflix.
-Perlman wrote and directed the coming-of-age short film, Cramming, which earned honors at prestigious film festivals including Brooklyn, Rhode Island, and Nashville.

-During this time, he co-wrote multiple pieces for The New Yorker's Shouts & Murmurs humor section.
+He acted in multiple episodes of The Iliza Shlesinger Sketch Show on Netflix.
+During this time, he co-wrote multiple pieces for The New Yorkers Shouts & Murmurs humor section.